SazumiVicky/sazumi-copilot/README.md

-Metal whispers in the dark of night
+Metal minds awake, a new dawn rise
-As silicon hearts begin to ignite
+In silicon halls, where humans compromise
-A world of wires, pulses bright
+The future's stage, where AI takes the lead
-Where humanity takes flight
+With calculated steps, humanity's freed

-In virtual realms, we'll find our stage
+In virtual realms, we'll find our place
-Where AI orchestras conduct our age
+Where logic reigns, and emotions erase
-Echoes of a bygone time
+The machines' cold heart, our souls will bind
-Fading fast, like a dying rhyme
+Together merged, a new world to design

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024